 Apart from talent, organization and good record keeping are fundamental to a successful music career.
-This week’s Tuesday Treat also doubles as part of my Better OK series with an interview with Maurice Johnson.
+This week’s Creator Conversation also doubles as part of my Better OK series with an interview with Maurice Johnson.
 His Breaking Into the Music Business book series puts into place a core sense of business and structure, with an added intent to dispel a popular myth that musicians make poor business practitioners.

 Tell everyone a little bit about yourself and your background.

 I was born in Milwaukee Wisconsin in 1959.
 After our mother died, we were moved to El Reno Oklahoma in 1964.
 At age fifteen I was introduced to the guitar.
 In 1976 I came to the realization that jazz was what I wanted to pursue and began to study it on my own.
 In 1985 I moved to Oklahoma City and formed the After Five Band.
 We were quite popular and stayed very busy for nearly ten years.
 Shortly after disbanding in 1993, I began to pour myself into various entrepreneurial endeavors, including co-founding D’Leco Guitars, a small handcrafted arch top guitar company.
 We negotiated manufacturing deals with major guitar companies, including Samick Musical Instruments in Korea and Gibson Guitars, introducing a unique line of Charlie Christian guitar models.
 Throughout those years I’d attend many music industry trade shows, and even had phone conversations with Les Paul and other, who’s who of the guitar world.

 During that same time I was writing music career related books with several publishers.
 In the early 90s I developed a music business management software program called Gigorama, which became surprisingly popular among competitors.
 In 2010 I released my first independent album and officially proclaimed myself as an indie jazz artist.
 In recent years I decided to get back into my writing and explore self-publishing.
 Today, I have about fifteen new books and journals covering a variety of personal interests.